 Disco Morales: Oh, that’s a good question.
 That’s a really good question.

 Probably.
-I think you have to be more open to various possibilities, like when it comes to sort of what your child prefers, their behaviors, their sort of personality ticks.
+I think you have to be more open to various possibilities, like when it comes to sort of what your child prefers, their behaviours, their sort of personality ticks.
 And for us, we got a non-sleeper and I think if I would have known that ahead of time, I would have probably taken more time off.
 You know, I was out for maybe eight weeks and my wife took five months.
 And if we would’ve known our kid wasn’t going to sleep, we would have both taken, you know, just a straight six.
 Give yourself a bit more flexibility.
 I think you just have to listen to your child and just be open to taking more leave if you have to.

 Hilary Lamb: That’s good advice.
 Because of the trepidation of taking the time, I think sometimes we prioritise the fact that we’ve got to get back to work so minimise that time rather than saying, “This is my one and only time to spend that precious time with a newborn or a very young child”.
 So we still tend to prioritise the work.
 And I think that is a mental approach that we have to change.